datalab-org/datalab/README.md

     From this point on, the `npm` command is not needed - all package and script management for the webapp is handled using `yarn`.
 1. Navigate to the `webapp/` directory in your local copy of this repository and run `yarn install` (requires ~300 MB of disk space).
 1. Run the webapp from a development server with `yarn serve`.

-Similar to the Flask development server, this will provide a development environment that serves the web app at `localhost:8080` and automatically reloads it as changes are made to the source code.
+Similar to the Flask development server, these steps will provide a development environment that serves the web app at `localhost:8080` (by default) and automatically reloads it as changes are made to the source code.
 Various other development scripts are available through `yarn` (see also the [webapp README](./webapp/README.md)):
     - `yarn lint`: Lint the javascript code using `eslint`, identifying issues and automatically fixing many.
 This linting process also runs automatically every time the development server reloads.
     - `yarn test:unit`: run the unit/componenet tests using `jest`.
 These test individual functions or components.